EvanWang07/BaseTalonFXSwerveV2024/README.md

 **CHANGELOG**:  <br>
-    1. Fixed the right arm motor being inverted   <br>
-    2. Fixed errors in Arms.java subsystem and TeleopArm.java  <br>
+    1. ADDED the getScaledPercentArmOutput method to Arms.java, heavily decreasing error when manually moving the arms  <br>
 **ISSUES & POTENTIAL ERRORS**:  <br>
     1. Potential issue with arm angle offset values bugging the code  <br>
     2. PID within the Arms.java instant command method needs to be tuned  <br>
-    3. Autonomous code experiencing errors (might be a NullPointer error)  <br>
+    3. Potential issue with the swerve subsystem's instant command not functioning properly  <br>
     4. Vision subsystem and AutoAlign command currently do not work  <br>
 **TODO LIST**:  <br>
     1. FIX Vision subsystem and AutoAlign command  <br>
     2. CREATE a viable vision code  <br>
-    3. FIX the BASIC autonomous code  <br>
+    3. FIX the PID instant command within the Arms.java subsystem  <br>
-    4. CREATE a viable autonomous path (and possibly more to accomodate for different match-ups)  <br>
-    5. CREATE an Intake subsystem and a TeleopIntake command  <br>
+    4. CREATE an Intake subsystem and a TeleopIntake command  <br>
+    5. INVESTIGATE the issue with the swerve subsystem's instant command  <br>
-    6. CREATE a Hanger subsystem and a TeleopHanger command  <br>
+    5. CREATE a Hanger subsystem and a TeleopHanger command  <br>
 **NOTES**:  <br>
+    1. Ethan is currently working on the autonomous code; as such, issues and to-dos relating to the autonomous code has been removed  <br>
-    1. **ALL** code *ABSOLUTELY* needs to be peer-reviewed!!!  <br>
+    2. **ALL** code *ABSOLUTELY* needs to be peer-reviewed!!!  <br>
-**LAST UPDATED**: 2/12/24
+**LAST UPDATED**: 2/13/24